Cyrken/html-css/search-engine-optimization/README.md

 *Every single page should have a completely unique title tag.*

-The most accessible separator for title tags is the middle dot: [The Sound of the Accessible Title Text Separator](http://www.standards-schmandards.com/2004/title-text-separators/).
+The most accessible separator for title tags is the middle dot (Option + Shift + 9): [The Sound of the Accessible Title Text Separator](http://www.standards-schmandards.com/2004/title-text-separators/).

 ---